 You need postpartum underwear as it is designed to absorb the discharge of uterine lining of blood and mucus (lochia) which can last for four to six weeks after birth.

 This will be heavy and bright red blood for the first few days then should ease up over the next few weeks.

 Postpartum bleeding varies in its intensity.
 It can be worse if you had issues in your delivery and even increases when you are breast feeding.
 If your bleeding suddenly increases or you develop large clots, go to A&E immediately as there maybe a possibility that it is a postpartum hemorrhage.

 This happened to our founder, Helen at 3 weeks into the postpartum period when it was discovered that a piece of placenta had been left behind.

 Doctors and midwives recommend avoiding internal protection - tampons at cups - during this phase to avoid infections and furthering injuring tears and episiotomy scars.

 It takes around six weeks for your uterus to contract and depending on your delivery you may have pain around your vagina and perineum or along your c-section scar as it heals.

-Deciding on under or over bump maternity pants is purely a comfort decision for you.
+Whether maternity pants are better as under or over bump is purely a comfort decision for you.
 Once baby is born reusable period pants can be worn straight away.
 If you had a caesarean opt for styles that sit below or above your scar as even once healed it can stay sensitive for quite a while.
 You will take a while to deflate and for your body to return to (a new) normal.

 Reusable period pants are great to have on hand BEFORE baby is born - if you are having some leaking issues with discharge, bladder slips, residue from sweeps and checks, or if you have slow leak of your waters.